Carrie looking at the waves in Laguna

 How do I get to The Pageant of the Masters?

-You can easily walk to the festival on Laguna Canyon Road or take the shuttle.
+You can easily walk to the festival on Laguna Canyon Road or take the Laguna Shuttle which has stops on the Pacific Coast Highway (PCH) throughout town.
 If you plan on driving, read the website parking instructions carefully.

 Things to do in Laguna Beach